Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 One of their most compelling advantages?
 You can redeem Capital One miles for travel purchases that can’t normally be covered by traditional miles and points from airlines, hotels, and other banks.
-This includes common expenses like ride shares, train tickets, buses, and alternative accommodations like Airbnb.
+This includes common expenses like rideshares services (Uber, Lyft, etc.), train tickets, buses, and alternative accommodations like Airbnb.
 Those costs could otherwise burn your travel budget – and who wants to spend more than you have to?

-And now they’ve stepped up their game by allowing Capital One miles transfers to 14 airline partners when you have any of these cards:
+And now they’ve stepped up their game by allowing Capital One miles transfers to several airline partners when you have any of these cards:

 - Capital One® Venture® Rewards Credit Card

 - Capital One® Spark® Miles for Business